swcarpentry/training-course/_submissions/round-02/4/2013-03-01-round-2-4-wrap-up.md

 Ariel

 *   Q: does anonymity matter in asking questions in this context?
-*   A: yes &#8211; people feel shy
+*   A: yes --- people feel shy
 *   During recent workshop, had people post questions anonymously on a wall
 *   Requiring people to do things lowers the threshold on coming up with something

 Karin

 *   took longer than anticipated: an hour for Q1, several hours for Q2 (thinking, not doing)
-*   had to flip it over: couldn&#8217;t begin to think about question, but rather had to start with what I wanted to figure out/diagnose
+*   had to flip it over: couldn't begin to think about question, but rather had to start with what I wanted to figure out/diagnose
-*   hard to remember &#8220;beginner&#8217;s mind&#8221;
+*   hard to remember "beginner's mind"
-*   doesn&#8217;t scale done solo, would scale crowdsourcing
+*   doesn't scale done solo, would scale crowdsourcing

 Ted

 *   hard to come up with wrong answers
 *   first two was an hour and change, later questions would take more time (easy ones taken)

 *Homework: write a final post about this class.
 What did you learn?
 What worked well?
 What could we improve?
-What did you want to learn that we didn&#8217;t cover?
-Please post as &#8220;Round 2.5&#8243;, and thank you for taking part.
+What did you want to learn that we didn't cover?
+Please post as "Round 2.5&#8243;, and thank you for taking part.
 *

 &nbsp;